pink-room/peanuts/README.md

 # Peanuts

-If you use Kotlin flows to manage your Android UI states, chances are that this code is familiar to you on a daily basis.
+If you use Kotlin flows to manage your Jetpack Compose UI states, chances are that this code is familiar to you on a daily basis.

 You have a state: